IgniteUI/ig-pkg-polymer/README.md

-ig-pkg-polymer
+Ignite UI Page Designer Polymer Toolbox Package
 ==============

-Polymer Package for Infragistics Web Designer
+Polymer Package for the Ignite UI Page Designer

-# To get set up using this with the Web Designer project..
+# To get set up using this with the Page Designer project..

 1. Go to web-designer, master branch.
 Pull latest.
 2. It should have this repo as a git submodule; run `git submodule init` and `git submodule update` ([see here for more info](http://joncairns.com/2011/10/how-to-use-git-submodules/#cloning)).